vinayproses/JavaScriptStyleGuide/README.md

 # ProsesIndia JavaScript(ES6) Style Guide() {

+> **Note**: this guide for ES6 and assumes you are using [Babel](https://babeljs.io).

 >“Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”
->
->“Good code is its own best documentation.
-As you’re about to add a comment, ask yourself, ‘How can I improve the code so that this comment isn’t needed?'”

-> **Note**: this guide for ES6 and assumes you are using [Babel](https://babeljs.io).

 - [For JavaScript(ES5) (What we mostly using)](https://github.com/vinayproses/JavaScriptStyleGuide/blob/master/JSes5StyleGuide.md)